Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Do you have anything else, such as an announcement, message, personal experience, that you would like to share with the readers on Backdoor Survival?

 Certainly, I hope that your readers will take a look at the Brushfire Plague trilogy.
 I think they’ll find it a great and entertaining read that has a lot of useful survival lessons woven throughout it.
 It also makes a great introduction to friends or family who don’t yet get the need to prepare.
-You can find them in paperback or e-book format on both Amazon and BN.com or visit www.brushfireplague.com for more info!
+You can find them in paperback or e-book format on BN.com or visit www.brushfireplague.com for more info!
 Finally,

 I’d just close with what I started with: build up your ‘people skills’ as they will serve you well in any survival situation.